Starbucks Liquid Cane Sugar Copycat

 INSTRUCTIONS

-• Put granulated and turbinado cane sugars and water in a saucepan and simmer.
+• Put white granulated sugar, turbinado sugar, and water in a saucepan and simmer.

 • Take off heat and cool.